-- (h) authorises the Chief Executive Officer to write to the Department of Local Government and Communities advising that the City of South Perth will no longer participate in the MetRIC; and - (i) notes that a further report will be provided to Council on the establishment of a new joint Elected Member forum with the Town (and other neighbouring Councils).
+- agrees that the Local Implementation Committee should continue until such time as the funding applications (for the City and Town) have been endorsed by the Local Implementation Committee (in accordance with the State Government Funding Guidelines) and submitted to the Department of Local Government and Communities; - (j) authorises the Chief Executive Officer to write to the Department of Local Government and Communities advising that the City of South Perth will no longer participate in the MetRIC; and - (k) requests that a further report will be provided to Council in April on the establishment of a new joint Elected Member forum with the Town (and other neighbouring Councils). - authorises the Chief Executive Officer to provide written feedback to the WA Electoral Commission on its conduct of the poll on behalf of the City and improvements that might be made.